eslint/cn.eslint.org/docs/rules/no-new-symbol.md

 ---
-title: Rule no-new-symbol
+title: no-new-symbol - Rules
 layout: doc_en
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

 # Disallow Symbol Constructor (no-new-symbol)

-The `Symbol` constructor is not intended to be used with the `new` operator, but to be called as a function.
+`Symbol` is not intended to be used with the `new` operator, but to be called as a function.

 ```js
 var foo = new Symbol("foo");